Not to be semantically confused with : Hemp-agrimony (Eupatorium cannabinum),

 These side effects may be enough to limit most medicinal cannabis for more serious conditions.
 However, it is still not proven that medicinal cannabis can help with neurological conditions such as Multiple Schlerosis (MS) [which is not just one condition, but there are several rather different MS conditions].
 It is hoped that it can help with Spasticity and the more severe forms of Epilelpsy too, but again it has not yet been proven although preliminary findings look reasonably promising in the very few people it has been tried on.
 In the USA it has been approved for the treatment of two forms of Epilepsy: Lennox-Gastaut syndrome and Dravet syndrome.

-Also, the long-term effects of its use on any of the above conditions it might help have yet to be determined.
+Also, the long-term effects of its use on any of the above conditions that it might help have yet to be determined.

-The long-term use of recreational cannabis (which may have much greater amounts of the psychotropic cannabinoids) is now well known, due to widespread misuse throughout the world. the acute effects of it are anxiety, panic attacks, impaired attention, memory problems while intoxicated, and most problematic the psychotic effects, but they usually last only a few hours.
+The long-term use of recreational cannabis (which may have much greater amounts of the psychotropic cannabinoids) is now well known, due to widespread misuse throughout the world.
+The acute effects of it are anxiety, panic attacks, impaired attention, memory problems while intoxicated, and most problematic the psychotic effects, but they usually last only a few hours.
 Chronic use might include bronchitis, addiction to cannabis, a gradual decline in IQ over decades.
 Smoking cannabis is the worst thing you can do with it: for not only are you exposed to the intoxicating cannabinoids and psychotropic substance, but you are also inhaling a great many different combustion products and reactive radicals which include

 polycyclic hydrocarbons such as